 CWU is a quarter hour based institution, as are most other four year colleges in the State.
 Any semester credit hours transferred into the program are adjusted accordingly

 - Do I have to stay off campus?

-NO, but you may choose to do so!
-However, students enjoy the networking opportunities available in residence living, and as long as you book in advance all Institute participants are in the same complex which allows ample networking and experience sharing.
+NO, but you may choose to do so.
+However, students enjoy the networking opportunities available in residence living, and as long as you book in advance all Institute participants are generally in the same complex which allows ample networking and experience sharing.
 Most students also find that pricing for the residence apartments is reasonably priced and accommodates a limited stay much better than renting an off-campus apartment or hotel costs.